Stones in the Road

 Stones in the Road is the fifth studio album by American singer-songwriter Mary Chapin Carpenter, released by Columbia Records on October 4, 1994.
 It became Carpenter's first album to reach No. 1 on the Billboard Country Albums chart, and first album to reach the top 10 on the Billboard 200, peaking at No. 10.
 It also contains her first No. 1 Hot Country Singles hit, "Shut Up and Kiss Me", which also reached No. 90 on the Billboard Hot 100.
 Other charting singles were "Tender When I Want to Be" (No. 6), "House of Cards" (No. 21), and "Why Walk When You Can Fly?" at (No. 45).

 The nostalgically themed title track was first recorded by folk singer Joan Baez for her 1992 studio album Play Me Backwards, to whom Carpenter first pitched the song during a joint concert appearance before she recorded it herself.
 It was also featured in the 1995 film Bye Bye Love.
 Carpenter earned two Grammy Awards in 1995 for her work on the album: Best Country Album and Best Female Country Vocal Performance (for "Shut Up and Kiss Me"), the fourth straight year she won the latter category.
-In 2006, Country Universe called it the best Contemporary Country Album of all-time.
+In 2006, Country Universe called it the best Contemporary Country Album of all time.

+The track "John Doe No. 24" was based off the story of John Doe Boyd, a Black deaf man who was institutionalized in Illinois for over 40 years and whose true identity is unknown.